About Us

 Jan Farfal (Poland) is a Marcin Król Fellow 2022/2023 at Visegrad Insight and a Doctoral candidate in Area Studies (Russia and East Europe) at the Oxford School of Global and Area Studies.
 His project examines the ways in which émigré journals addressed their home societies behind the Iron Curtain.
 He is a Researcher in the project ‘Europe in a Changing World’, led by Professor Timothy Garton Ash and Professor Paul Betts, at the European Studies Center at the University of Oxford.
 Read Jan’s articles here.

-Oksana Forostyna (Ukraine) was a Marcin Król Fellow 2021/2022 at Visegrad Insight.
+Oksana Forostyna (Ukraine) is a Marcin Król Fellow 2021/2022 at Visegrad Insight.
 Co-founder of Yakaboo Publishing, an editor, translator and writer contributing to publications such as Krytyka Journal (Ukraine) and The European Review of Books.
 Her focus is on Ukrainian and regional politics as well as disinformation’s impact on societies.
 Read Oksana’s articles here.

 Philipp Fritz (Germany) is a Marcin Król Fellow 2024 at Visegrad Insight.
 He studied political science and cultural studies at the University of Bremen and the JU in Krakow.
 He began his journalistic career at the Berliner Zeitung and has also written articles for Die Zeit and Tageszeitung, and in Poland for Gazeta Wyborcza.
 Since 2018, he has been a foreign correspondent for WELT and WELT AM SONNTAG, responsible for East Central Europe.
 His reports and analyses also appear in Switzerland and in the French and Polish press.
 Philipp is an expert on rule of law issues and international politics and security policy in Europe.
 Read Philipp’s articles here.

-Ognyan Georgiev (Bulgaria) was a Marcin Król Fellow 2021/2022 at Visegrad Insight, Robert Bosch Stiftung and Fulbright alumni, a reporter and editor of Bulgarian business publication Capital, and currently head of Kapital Insights.
+Ognyan Georgiev (Bulgaria) is a Marcin Król Fellow 2021/2022 at Visegrad Insight, Robert Bosch Stiftung and Fulbright alumni, a reporter and editor of Bulgarian business publication Capital, and currently head of Kapital Insights.
 His focus is on Bulgarian politics, business and economy as well as regional development, city planning and European funding.
 Read Ognyan’s articles here.

 Jarosław Gwizdak (Poland) is a former judge and Court President in Katowice.
 He currently works as a teacher, columnist and activist.
 He was the first person awarded the Civic Judge of the Year prize.
 Read Jarosław’s articles here.

-Pavel Havlicek (Czech Republic) was a Marcin Król Fellow 2021/2022 at Visegrad Insight and a Research Fellow at the Association for International Affairs (AMO) Research Centre.
+Pavel Havlicek (Czech Republic) is a Marcin Król Fellow 2021/2022 at Visegrad Insight and a Research Fellow at the Association for International Affairs (AMO) Research Centre.
 His research focus is on Eastern Europe, especially Ukraine and Russia, and the Eastern Partnership.
 Read Pavel’s articles here.

 Alina Inayeh (Romania) is a Marcin Król Fellow 2024 at Visegrad Insight.
 She is currently a non-resident fellow with German Marshall Fund and the lead advisor for Aspen Institute Romania.
 She joined GMF in 2007 as the director of the Black Sea Trust for Regional Cooperation, a project dedicated to strengthening cooperation and fostering development in the Black Sea region.
 For the last 13 years Alina has been one of the initiators and main organizers of the annual Bucharest Forum.
 She is an active practitioner in the field of international development and democratization, having run the Freedom House office in Ukraine in 2004 and the NDI office in Russia in 2000-2003, with a focus on civic education and political processes.
 Read Alina’s articles here.

-Krzysztof Izdebski (Poland) was a Marcin Król Fellow 2021/2022 at Visegrad Insight and an expert at the Open Contracting Partnership and Stefan Batory Foundation.
+Krzysztof Izdebski (Poland) is a Marcin Król Fellow 2021/2022 at Visegrad Insight and an expert at the Open Contracting Partnership and Stefan Batory Foundation.
 Member of Consul Democracy Foundation’s Council.
 He is a lawyer specialising in access to public information and the re-use of public sector information.
 He is the author of publications on freedom of information, technology, public administration, corruption, and public participation.
 Dziennik Gazeta Prawna listed him as one of the 50 most influential Polish lawyers in 2020.
 Read Krzysztof’s articles here.

 Matej Kandrík (Slovakia) is a Marcin Król Fellow 2022/2023 and a cofounder of Adapt Institute and a PhD candidate in Political Science with a specialisation in Security and Strategic Studies at Masaryk University in Brno, Czechia.
 Currently, he is participating in CEU Democratic Institute Leadership Academy.
 His research interests include comprehensive defence, paramilitarism in Central Eastern Europe and strategic communication.
 Read Matej’s articles here.